pauloevpr/layer2-interview-dotnet-challenge/README.md

 ![alt text](https://res.cloudinary.com/practicaldev/image/fetch/s--sWdyI1q4--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/i/dhti2v0e1smn055tages.png "DDD Architecture")

-You are not required to implemented all the components and layers of this architecture.
+You are not required to implement all the components and layers of this architecture.
 Only the following elements are required to be implemented:

  * **Domain Layer**: Entities and Unit Tests
  * **Persistence Layer**: DbContext and Entities Mapping (Using Entity Framework Core)